Help us improve your experience.

 3. Click OK.

-The status of the service location shows In Progress until the Secure Edge instance is fully deployed, as shown in Figure 3.
+The status of the service location displays as In Progress until the Secure Edge instance is fully deployed.
+This can take a few moments to complete.

 Generate Device Certificates in Juniper Security Director Cloud

-Now that you have configured service locations in Juniper Security Director Cloud, you generate device certificates to secure network traffic.
+Now that you have configured service locations in Juniper Security Director Cloud, you can optionally generate device certificates for SSL decryption.

-You use a Transport Layer Security/Secure Sockets Layer (TLS/SSL) certificate to establish secure communications between Secure Edge and WAN edge devices.
-All the client browsers on your network must trust the certificates signed by the Juniper Networks and SRX Series Firewalls to use an SSL proxy.
+If you choose to use a Transport Layer Security/Secure Sockets Layer (TLS/SSL) certificate to establish secure communications between the clients and Juniper Secure Edge.
+All the client browsers on your network must trust the certificates signed by the WAN Edge devices to use an SSL proxy.

 In Juniper Security Director Cloud, you have the following choices for generating certificates: